Divider

 Semen Bank

 We maintain a dedicated Semen Bank.
-The male partner’s sperms are routinely frozen for cryopooling and for IVF.
-The bank contains frozen sperin from voluntary donors with various backgrounds and physical characteristics to match with individual needs.
+The male partner’s sperms are routinely frozen for cryocooling and IVF.
+The bank contains frozen sperm from voluntary donors with various backgrounds and physical characteristics to match individual needs.
 Donors are screened thoroughly to rule out transmission of any infectious or genetic diseases.
 We ensure close confidentiality for both the donor and the recipient.

 Surrogate Mothers

-There are some women whose ovaries function normally but the uterus is absent, diseased or unable to carry pregnancy to term.
-In such cases, couples can have their own embryos transferred into a healthy surrogate mother through IVF procedure, who will then carry the pregnancy to term.
+There are some women whose ovaries function normally but the uterus is absent, diseased, or unable to carry pregnancy to term.
+In such cases, couples can have their embryos transferred to a healthy surrogate mother through an IVF procedure, who will then carry the pregnancy to term.